MiltonGreat/Dynamic-Pricing-EDA/README.md

-# Dynamic-Pricing-EDA
+# Dynamic Pricing Model for Ride-Sharing Company

-### Overview
+## Overview

-This project focuses on building a dynamic pricing model for a ride-sharing service using historical ride data.
-The goal is to implement a data-driven pricing strategy that optimizes fares based on real-time market conditions while considering factors like demand, supply, ride duration, and customer loyalty.
+This repository contains a dynamic pricing model for a ride-sharing company.
+The model predicts the optimal fare for a ride based on historical data and real-time market conditions such as demand patterns and supply availability.

-### Project Objectives
+### Project Overview

-1. **Exploratory Data Analysis (EDA):**
-   - Understand the dataset through statistical summaries and visualizations.
-   - Identify key factors influencing ride costs.

-2. **Feature Engineering:**
-   - Transform raw data into meaningful features, including one-hot encoding of categorical variables and scaling of numerical features.
-   - Create derived metrics like the demand-supply ratio.

-3. **Pricing Strategies:**
-   - **Rule-Based System:** Define base pricing rules based on expected ride duration.
-   - **Fuzzy Logic:** Incorporate fuzzy logic to adjust prices dynamically based on demand and supply patterns.

-4. **Predictive Modeling:**
-   - Train machine learning models to predict optimal ride fares.
-   - Evaluate model performance using metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² Score.

-5. **Dynamic Pricing Simulation:**
-   - Simulate real-world scenarios to adjust prices dynamically and optimize revenue.

-6. **Data Visualizations:**
-   - Explore ride patterns and trends using a variety of plots, including correlation heatmaps, scatter plots, and interactive visualizations.
+The goal of this project is to develop a predictive model that adjusts ride fares dynamically using a variety of features including ride duration, the number of riders, the number of drivers, location category, customer loyalty status, and vehicle type, among others.
+The model uses machine learning algorithms to predict ride costs based on historical data and features related to the current market conditions.

 ### Dataset Overview